stefanedwards/breeding-game/README.md

 The two folders present, `compare-selection` and `change-selection` are very similar in design.
 See the following descriptions for them.

+The power house of these apps is '[AlphaSimR](https://bitbucket.org/hickeyjohnteam/alphasimr)', an R-package designed for simulating both animal and plant breeding, using Mendelian inheritance of realistic chromosomes.

 ## Compare Selection

 Breed your cattle heard for 15 generations using on of several choices for selection: